ventus550/deepmac/README.md

 ## TODO

 ### Missing Features
-- Some sort of test lab to make testing new agents easier and simpler
 - Agent movements should be smooth and stable (direction can't be changed every frame)

 ### Performance Improvements